thomhastings/bt5-scripts/README.txt

     This script follows commands easily found on-line to get the RTL8187 driver working (Alfa AWUS036H)

+get-bt5-repos.sh

+    This script grabs the BackTrack 5 GPG key and then adds the BackTrack 5 Repositories to your /etc/apt/sources.list for non-BT distributions.

+    *** According to Offensive-Security, this can
+    BREAK your non-BackTrack install.
+BE FOREWARNED.

 get-figlet.sh

     This script downloads the figlet ASCII Art text